 - 2.5.1 For consistency, the generic term 'activities' has been used rather than "works" to reflect the fact that the Scheme may eventually cover more than street and road works in subsequent Regulations.
-These are the specified works as set out in the Regulations. - 2.5.2 The term 'Promoters' will be used for both Statutory Undertakers (including Utility companies) and the Southampton Highway Authority as well as other instigators of possible congestion issues such as Event Organisers. - 2.5.3 A glossary of the main terms contained within this document is provided in Appendix A.
+These are the specified works as set out in the Regulations. - 2.5.2 The term 'Promoters' will be used for both Statutory Undertakers (including Utility companies) and the Southampton Highway Authority.
+The present 2007 Permit Regulations provide for permit schemes to include both street works by statutory undertakers, as defined in NRSWA (this excludes street works licensed under s50 of NRSWA), and highway works, defined in s83 of NRSWA as works for road purposes.
+Although the term "works" is used generically in the Regulations, "activities" is used in this guidance to encompass both types of works and anticipates subsequent sets of regulations which may extend the scope of permit schemes to other activities on the street. - 2.5.3 Authorities preparing permit schemes must include both highway and statutory undertakers' works.
+All works comprising "registerable works" in terms of the 2007 Notices Regulations under NRSWA should be included. - 2.5.4 A glossary of the main terms contained within this document is provided in Appendix A.